 - Remove the saucepan from the heat and whisk in heavy whipping cream, whisk very quickly- the mixture will bubble up but as you whisk will calm down.
 Once combined mix in salt and let cool.

 - Once cool pour into an airtight container i.e. mason jar, plastic container, reused spaghetti sauce jar..etc.
-Store in fridge.
+Store in the fridge.

-- The next day take the cakes out of the freezer and salted caramel out of fridge In a small saucepan heat heavy cream for 4-6 minutes.
-In a medium-sized bowl pour in chocolate chips and pour heavy cream on top of chocolate.
+- The next day take the cakes out of the freezer and salted caramel out of the fridge In a small saucepan heat heavy cream for 4-6 minutes.
+In a medium-sized bowl pour in chocolate chips and pour heavy cream on top of the chocolate.
 Let sit for 3 minutes then stir until completely combined.
 The hot cream will melt the chocolate mix until fully combined and set aside.